The All-New Dennis the Menace

-All-New Dennis the Menace is an animated series based on the comic strip by Hank Ketcham.
-It ran in 1993 on CBS, while the 1986 series was still airing in syndication, capitalizing on the success of a live-action film adaptation of the comic strip that was released the same year.
-The series was produced by DIC Entertainment and Reteitalia, S.p.A., in association with Spanish network Telecinco.
-Much like the latter, All-New was sponsored by General Mills.
+The All-New Dennis the Menace is an animated series based on the comic strip by Hank Ketcham that aired from September 18 to December 11, 1993 on CBS (while the 1986 series was still airing in syndication).

+It capitalizes on the success of a live-action film adaptation of the comic strip, released in 1993.

+Produced by DIC Animation City and Reteitalia, S.p.A., in association with Spanish network Telecinco, it, like the latter, was sponsored by General Mills.